 Other Reasons An Old Dog Might Cough

-The three conditions above are the most common reason behind old dog coughing, but of course there are other conditions and diseases that cause a dog (of any age) to cough.
+The four conditions above are the most common reason behind old dog coughing, but of course there are other conditions and diseases that cause a dog (of any age) to cough.

 - Upper Respiratory Infection

 - Foreign body stuck in throat or esophagus

 You might be wondering if your dog’s cough or gagging is serious enough to justify a visit to your veterinarian.

 It can be hard to know as an owner when a cough is serious enough to warrant veterinary attention.
 As with ourselves, a dog may occasionally cough to clear their throat or if something irritates them and usually they can be forgiven for this.
 However if a cough becomes persistent, that is lasting more than 2 days, or is becoming more frequent or severe, then veterainry attention is required.
 A cough is always serious if it comes with breathing diffiulties, if your dog is generally unwell in themselves or if they are coughing up large amounts of phlem or blood.